smart devices iot security

 Federal law

-The Federal law would create cybersecurity requirements around IoT devices by March 31, 2020 .
+The Federal law would create cybersecurity requirements around IoT devices by March 31, 2020.
 A request to speak with someone from Sen. Warner was not returned.
-But the bill appears to state that vendors would have to make sure "their devices does not contain any known security vulnerabilities, uses industry standard technology, and doesn't have any fixed credentials."
+But the bill appears to state that vendors would have to make sure "their devices do not contain any known security vulnerabilities, uses industry-standard technology, and don't have any fixed credentials."

 Oregon's bill to require more security in IoT products is working its way to the state's senate.iStock

 Would that be enough to lock down and protect everyone from data breaches and potential hacks?
 Unlikely.
-But federal along with state guidelines on smart devices and their security, bring a level of basic protection — one that today isn't even there.
+But federal and state guidelines on smart devices and their security bring a level of basic protection—one that today isn't even there.

-"The IoT legislation's that are currently being considered are to create a standard for IoT devices with security in mind," said Sam Seamless Network's Rauscher.
+"The IoT legislation currently being considered is to create a standard for IoT devices with security in mind," said Sam Seamless Network's Rauscher.
 "The idea is to set security standards as a minimum.
-Even if they can enforce the laws, I think the legislation alone will not be enough as laws alone won't be able to completely prevent cyber security attacks but it's definitely a step in the right direction."
+Even if they can enforce the laws, I think the legislation alone will not be enough as laws alone won't prevent cyber security attacks completely, but it's a step in the right direction."

 GearBrain TV: How to Secure your Smart Deviceswww.youtube.com